 How can we avoid queuing to get in?

-To make sure there’s no faff involved, please remember to bring your membership cards.
-One of the perks of having membership is, especially over Easter weekend, we can scan your cards and let you through the slip gate.
+Please remember to bring your membership cards.
+One of the perks of having membership, especially over Easter weekend, is that we can scan your cards and let you through the slip gate.
 If it’s busy and you’ve forgotten your membership card, we won’t be able to check our members system.

 Where can I get updates about things that may affect my visit?